By Blue Planet Network Posted on Tue 12 May 2009, over 15 years ago

 Also, most of your projects are around filtration and purification.
 Do most of your current communities have a decent quantity of water supply year round?
 Or do they often have shortages also?

-By Pure Water for the World Posted on Wed 13 May 2009, almost 15 years ago
+By Pure Water for the World Posted on Wed 13 May 2009, over 15 years ago

 In Honduras, we have semi annually meetings of all project superviors and they discuss a wide range of topics including techonology.
 They discuss sand quality, size, etc. Most of the adaptions to date have come from a project site making improvements upon eduction, training, monitoring and those ideas are transmited to other project sites.
 The best example is the community steward concept.